kylep/multi/samples/README.md

 - *ssg-01-multi-page-site*: Go from rendering one file to having a navigable site that combines multiple markdown files and has a dynamically generated index page.
-- *ssg-02-metadata-and-style*: Parsing front matter with the gray-matter library to permit custom metadata to be stored in the mardown, and adding a common header with basic CSS.
+- *ssg-02-metadata-and-style*: Parsing front matter with the gray-matter library to permit custom metadata to be stored in the mardown, and adding a common minimal header with basic CSS.
+- *ssg-03-mui-in-ssg*: MUI being Material UI, a really convenient way to style a site.